johanbook/docs/docs/network/protocols/dns.md

 # DNS

-**Domain Name Resolution** (**DNS**) is a protocol for resolving domain names to IP addresses.
+**Domain Name Resolution** (**DNS**) is a protocol for resolving domain names to [IP addresses](../ip_address).
 DNS services are typically served on port 53.

-DNS is needed since

-- The target's IP address might change (e.g. it can be served by a machine on another network).
-- IP addresses are very difficult to parse and remember to humans.

-To address these weaknesses, one introduced a system to associate names to the IP addresses, such as `https://my-website.com` corresponds to `https://127.0.0.1`.
-This name resolution is handled by a DNS server, which a machine one can connect to in order look up a domain name (that process is called a NS lookup).

-## Look up
+## Look up process

-First the root DNS is queried, then the TLD (Top-Level Domain), then then the domain and then the subdomain and so on.
+When a computer does a DNS lookup, it will send a request to the configured DNS.
+This is often a name server handled by one's ISP.
+If the query is not cached there, this name server will query a root DNS, which in turns queries TLD (Top-Level Domain) servers.

 ## Record Types

-A DNS provider has a list of different records.
-There are different types of records.
+The DNS protocol features different records that has different functionality.
 Some common record types are

 - **A** Points to an IPv4 address.
 - **AAAA** Points to an IPv6 address.